Kakamotobi/Learned/Web Development/Auth.md

   - Scenario 2: User created an account using GitHub OAuth (no password saved in DB).
 User tries to login with email and password (which does not exist in DB).
     - Tell the user to login using GitHub (no password needs to be stored in the DB)?
       - Ex: "There is an account by that email but no password.
 Login with GitHub".

+## Persistent Authentication
+### Storing Session ID on Server and Client sends Cookies ([Session Management](#session-management))
+- Use Http-Only cookies to avoid Cross-Site Scripting(XSS) attacks.
+- But this is still vulnerable to Cross-Site Request Forgery(CSRF) attacks.
+### Storing Session Information on Client
+- Not very much concerned about CSRF attacks.
+- But this is still vulnerable to XSS attacks, since an attacker may be able to see the user session information in the browser.

 ## Session Management
 ### Cookie and Session